JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_1.md

 # Output: How are you doing?<|end|>
 ```

 And there you have it!
 We've successfully ported Phi-3-Vision to MLX, loaded the model, and generated text.

 While this implementation is basic, it demonstrates that our port is functional and capable of generating coherent text.

-## 5. Limitations and Next Steps
+## 5. Limitations

-While we've successfully ported the core structure of Phi-3-Vision to MLX, several key features are yet to be implemented:

-1. **Position Encoding**: For encoding token positions in long contexts.
-2. **Key-Value Caching**: For efficient autoregressive generation.
-3. **Batch Processing**: For handling multiple inputs simultaneously.

-These will be addressed in upcoming tutorials.
-Stay tuned as we continue to refine and enhance our MLX implementation of Phi-3-Vision!
+Our minimal implementation works for short sequences, but you'll notice it starts producing gibberish with longer contexts.
+This is because we haven't yet implemented position encoding, which we'll address in the next part with RoPE (Rotary Position Embedding).

+## Conclusion:

+We've successfully created a barebones implementation of Phi-3-Vision in MLX.
+While it's not yet fully functional, it provides a solid foundation for the optimizations we'll explore in upcoming tutorials.

-## Conclusion
+## Next Steps:

-In this tutorial, we've laid the groundwork for porting Phi-3-Vision to MLX:

-1. We analyzed the original model's architecture and core components.
-2. We translated these components to MLX, adapting to its unique features.
-3. We implemented a basic version of the model capable of text generation.
-4. We loaded the model and demonstrated simple text generation.

-The full implementation is available at https://github.com/JosefAlbers/Phi-3-Vision-MLX/tree/main/assets/tutorial_1.py
+In Part 2, we'll implement Su-scaled Rotary Position Embeddings (RoPE) to enhance our model's ability to handle long sequences.